mvrdevelopment/spec/mvr-spec.md

 ## GeneralSceneDescription Node

 The second XML node is the mandatory GeneralSceneDescription node.
-The attributes of this node are listed in Table 2.
+The attributes of this node are listed in Table 2, the children of this node are given in Table 3.

 ##### Table 2 — *GeneralSceneDescription Node Attributes*